zejiran/openai-textbox-mentions/README.md

 - React.
 - OpenAI API.
 - Elasticsearch.
-- Google Cloud Platform
+- Google Cloud Platform.
-- Vercel
+- Vercel.

 ## Usage

-You can demo directly this project by going to https://[TODO] or instead configure your own deployment as explained below.
+You can demo directly this project by going to [this website](https://openai-textbox-mentions.vercel.app/) or instead configure your own deployment as explained below.

 ### Backend Initialization